Pere Marquette River water or watershed scenery in Michigan

 Backup water

-If the Pere Marquette is crowded, high, or logistically awkward, compare the Muskegon for bigger tailwater-style water, the Little Manistee for a smaller tributary, or the Platte for a national-lakeshore salmon and trout plan.
+If the Pere Marquette is crowded, high, or logistically awkward, compare the Muskegon for bigger tailwater-style water, the Little Manistee for a smaller stream, or the Platte for a national-lakeshore salmon and trout plan.

 M-37 to Gleason's Landing